kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ### Graduation Criteria

-This KEP standardizes a device attribute and ships helper library code rather than a gated API or controller, so the stages track **adoption and validation maturity** rather than the enablement lifecycle of a feature gate:

-- **Alpha** — the attribute name, semantics, and helper functions exist and are tested, with at least one driver publishing the value.
-The name is documented as "can also be a list," so drivers adopting it early is forward-compatible and not an API break.
-- **Beta** — enough independent drivers have adopted it (target: three) to confirm the name and SLIT-based semantics work across real hardware, with feedback from topology-aware workloads.
-- **GA** — real-world cross-driver co-placement deployments demonstrate the standard is stable and sufficient.

-Because the scalar form carries no feature gate (see [Decoupling from KEP-5491 graduation](#decoupling-from-kep-5491-graduation)), these stages gate confidence in the *convention*, not the availability of a gated code path.

-#### Alpha
+This KEP standardizes a device attribute name and ships helper library code.
+It introduces no feature gate of its own, no API type, and no control loop, so there is no enablement switch to stage through alpha and beta.
+There is nothing to graduate: the moment the code merges, the standardized attribute and the helper functions are available to any driver that chooses to use them.
+The KEP therefore targets **stable** directly.

+What "stable" means here is that the following are in place at merge:

-- Helper functions in `deviceattribute` library (scalar and list variants)
+- Helper functions in the `deviceattribute` library, with unit tests.
-- Standard attribute name and semantics documented
+- The standardized attribute name (`resource.kubernetes.io/numaNode`) and its scalar and list semantics documented.
-- Unit and integration tests passing
-- At least one upstream DRA driver publishes the attribute (scalar or list)
+- At least one upstream DRA driver able to publish the attribute.
-- List form depends on `DRAListTypeAttributes` feature gate (KEP-5491); scalar form has no dependency

-#### Beta

-- At least three DRA drivers publish the attribute
-- Real-world feedback from topology-aware workloads
-- No major outstanding bugs

-#### GA

-- At least two real-world deployments demonstrating cross-driver NUMA co-placement
-- Allowing time for feedback from driver authors and workload operators
+The list form's usefulness (richer cross-socket matching via `matchAttribute` set intersection) depends on KEP-5491 `DRAListTypeAttributes`, which has its own graduation.
+That dependency does not gate this KEP: the scalar form works without it, and the list form simply consumes whatever stage KEP-5491 is at (see [Decoupling from KEP-5491 graduation](#decoupling-from-kep-5491-graduation)).

 ### Upgrade / Downgrade Strategy